Why might I need a crown?

 How are crowns fixed to teeth?

-Once the fit and appearance of the crown has been checked - and approved by you - it will be cemented in place with special dental cement.
+At Eyes & Smiles Dental Clinic East Barnet, once the fit and appearance of the crown has been checked - and approved by you - it will be cemented in place with special dental cement.
 The cement also forms a seal to help hold it firmly in place.

 Are there any risks to having a crown?

 Risks with dental treatment are minimised by following clinical protocols.
 If the tooth has been really compromised the nerve may die and need root canal treatment.
 If cleaning around the crown is not maintained then gum disease and decay can occur under a crown.
+Your dentist will inform you of all the relevant risks and benefits of having dental crowns before you go ahead with any treatment to you can be assured you have selected the best treatment option for your broke down or weakened tooth.